 What is African Yam?

-What Does It Look Like?
+What Does African Yam Look Like?

 There are some differences in the appearance of African yam, but generally, the tubers are long with a dark brown color.
 Yam tubers generally have a rough skin with some cultivars having “bristly” appearance.

 More mature yams have more shriveled skin and a slightly sweet taste due to the water content drying out.
 While newer yams have a slightly smoother skin which peels off easily.
+In comparison, newer yams have a slightly smoother skin which peels off easily.

 Cooked yam is denser, starchier and more crumbly than a potato.
 Similar to a potato, it can be used in endless ways.
-African yam can be boiled, fried, roasted, baked, made into flour to make amala, pounded into pounded yam (iyan), used to make porridge (asaro), stews, yam peppersoup and so on.
-Hence why it is one of the most important food crops in Western Africa.

 A few notes about yam…

 Yam tubers are usually big and not the easiest to wash in kitchen sinks.
 There is no need to wash before peeling unless it has just been harvested and covered in soil.
 The tuber is more prone to spoilage in the presence of moisture.
-It is best to cut off the quantity you need, peel and wash before cooking.
+It is best to cut off the quantity you need, then peel and wash before cooking.

 How To Peel It